kandelvijaya/website/content/post/fp-functor.md

 # Prelude

 Specialization is the key to mastery; functional programming specializes only on function.
 Thats all there is.
 The mastery with FP is to reduce complexity, which is what software engineering is all about.
-Dont get me wrong, Software engineering is also about delivering product not only over engineering.
+Don't get me wrong, Software engineering is also about delivering product not only over engineering.
 Delivering real world products used to be the stressful part about functional programming.
 Not anymore.

-Specialization on functions creates a whole new paridigm.
+Specialization on functions creates a whole new paradigm.
 In FP, there is no overhead to think of object, assignment, mutation, shared data.
 You are left to think only how you glue functions and keep gluing them until your product is a function of given input that produces output.
 Imagine a web server written in FP; it would take path and query as input and return the resource located there.

 In FP, Function is the unit of reasoning.
 In OOP, we constructed/invented many cleaver hacks and syntax to get around to solve a particular problem.
 For instance, we have locks, semaphore, mutex to allow one to do concurrent task while managing a shared resource without deadlocking and getting into race condition.
 This in itself is a whole new area of study, all because we have mutability.
 Immutability is de facto in Functional Programming.
-In such, FP programs can make use of multi cores without any special construct as the order of function execution doesnot really matter.
+In such, FP programs can make use of multi cores without any special construct as the order of function execution doesn't really matter.

 What is surprising is the amount of new ideas and papers written on how to deal with certain problems in FP is huge compared to what is being done on OOP or imperative programming.
 For instance, what are all those funky names like Functor, Applicative, Monad, Monoid, etc. My take on this is: what do you do when all you have is a function?
 Sure enough you examine it extensively, study the properties and try to exploit certain patterns and prove things like Monad can help FP be pure and still do IO.